There’s a lot to learn for new moms when it comes to breastfeeding. Here 10 facts about the best way of nursing a child during infancy.

 5. Body modification is not a problem

 Breast implants usually don’t cause any problems for breastfeeding, as long as you have enough milk ducts.
 However, if the areola area is altered, it’s more likely to affect feeding than if the underneath the breasts has some work done.
 A nipple piercing is also fine.
-Just remember to remove the jewelry before you feed #baby .
+Just remember to remove the jewelry before you feed Your Baby .

 6. Leak and let down reflex